|

 lenses can create their own problems.
 There are frequently ignored

-overpower and fatigue the visual system and what is often a transient
+tends to overpower and fatigue the visual system and what is often

-condition becomes a lifelong situation, which is likely to deteriorate
+a transient condition becomes a lifelong situation, which is likely

 S. Gallup